ZizouHuweidi/zizouhuweidi.github.io/content/whoami/index.md

 A simple man who strives to understand things deeply, to achieve the desired simplicity without sacrificing correctness.

-My goal is to inshAllah be a key to goodness and leave behind a legacy of goodness.
+My goal in life is to, In shaa Allah, be a key to goodness and leave behind a legacy of goodness.

-Backend Engineer interested in Distributed Systems and Data Engineering.

-FOSS and Linux enthusiast.
-Football and MMA fan.
+I am a Backend Engineer interested in Distributed Systems and Data Engineering.
+Also a FOSS and Linux enthusiast